mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 {{"demo": "DashboardLayoutSidebarHidden.js", "height": 400, "iframe": true}}

+### Toggle sidebar

+The sidebar can be toggled if needed with the `sidebarCollapsed` prop.

+{{"demo": "DashboardLayoutSidebarCollapsedProp.js", "height": 400, "iframe": true}}

 ## Full-size content

 The layout content can take up the full available area with styles such as `flex: 1` or `height: 100%`.